How to implement server-side encryption with customer keys (SSE-C) with CoreWeave AI Object Storage

 Create a new credentials file and profile in your CoreWeave configuration directory.

 You can also enforce SSE-C only for specific object prefixes.
 For example, the following policy denies uploads to any object under the sensitive/ prefix unless the request uses SSE-C with the AES256 algorithm.
-This ensures that only objects stored under [BUCKET-NAME]/sensitive/ require customer-provided encryption keys, while other objects in the bucket are not affected by this policy.Replace [BUCKET-NAME] with the name of your bucket.
+This ensures that only objects stored under [BUCKET-NAME]/sensitive/ require customer-provided encryption keys, while other objects in the bucket aren’t affected by this policy.Replace [BUCKET-NAME] with the name of your bucket.

-For enhanced security, you can restrict uploads to specific encryption keys by checking the key hash.Replace [BUCKET-NAME] with the name of your bucket and [KEY-MD5-HASH] with the base64-encoded MD5 hash of the allowed encryption key.
+For tighter security, you can restrict uploads to specific encryption keys by checking the key hash.Replace [BUCKET-NAME] with the name of your bucket and [KEY-MD5-HASH] with the base64-encoded MD5 hash of the allowed encryption key.

 Avoid recalculating the base64-encoded MD5 hash of your encryption key for every request.
 Compute the key hash once and store it in an environment variable or application configuration for reuse across operations.
 This reduces computational overhead, especially in high-throughput workloads.